Eli Whitney: Cotton gin

 After validation of the patent, the legislature of South Carolina voted $50,000 for the rights for that state, while North Carolina levied a license tax for five years, from which about $30,000 was realized.
-There is a claim that Tennessee paid, perhaps, $10,000.
+There is a claim that Tennessee paid about $10,000.

 While the cotton gin did not earn Whitney the fortune he had hoped for, it did give him fame.
 It has been argued by some historians that Whitney's cotton gin was an important if unintended cause of the American Civil War.
-After Whitney's invention, the plantation slavery industry was rejuvenated, eventually culminating in the Civil War.
+After Whitney's invention, the Southern plantation economy was rejuvenated, eventually culminating in the Civil War.

 The cotton gin transformed Southern agriculture and the national economy.
 Southern cotton found ready markets in Europe and in the burgeoning textile mills of New England.
 Cotton exports from the U.S. boomed after the cotton gin's appearance – from less than 500000 lb in 1793 to 93 e6lb by 1810.
 Cotton was a staple that could be stored for long periods and shipped long distances, unlike most agricultural products.
 It became the U.S.'s chief export, representing over half the value of U.S. exports from 1820 to 1860.

-Whitney believed that his cotton gin would reduce the demand for enslaved labor and would help hasten the end of southern slavery.
-Paradoxically, the cotton gin, a labor-saving device, helped preserve and prolong slavery in the United States for another 70 years.
 Before the 1790s, slave labor was primarily employed in growing rice, tobacco, and indigo, none of which were especially profitable anymore.
 Neither was cotton, due to the difficulty of seed removal.
 But with the invention of the gin, growing cotton with slave labor became highly profitable – the chief source of wealth in the American South, and the basis of frontier settlement from Georgia to Texas.
 "King Cotton" became a dominant economic force, and slavery was sustained as a key institution of Southern society.